mshafiee/astrology.ir/content/en/ephemeris/india/new_delhi/_index.md

   - Ephemeris
   - India
   - New Delhi
-description: 🗓 Wednesday, 28 May 2025
+description: 🗓 Thursday, 29 May 2025

 toc: false
 ---